Kelsey Graham by Kelsey Graham

 Let clients explore their underlying thoughts, feelings, fears and goals through open-ended questions.
 These questions require clients to answer with more than a “yes” or “no.” Here is an example of an open-ended question: “So, you’d like to lose 20 pounds in the next five months.
 What would this weight loss mean for you?”

 Open-ended questions can also be used in the face of client ambivalence.
-For example, if a client says she’s always hated exercise, you might ask, “What experiences have led you to feel so negatively about exercise?”
-Rather than telling the client her feelings are wrong by expressing how wonderful you think exercise is, this question allows her to explore the reasons underlying her dislike of physical activity.
+For example, if a client says they’ve always hated exercise, you might ask, “What experiences have led you to feel so negatively about exercise?”
+Rather than telling the client their feelings are wrong by expressing how wonderful you think exercise is, this question allows the client to explore the reasons underlying their dislike of physical activity.

 Approaching clients with an accepting and non-judgmental attitude creates a safe space for behavior change to occur.
-If clients fear being judged by their health coach, they are less likely to be honest about their thoughts, feelings and behaviors, and more likely to commit to things just to please the coach.
+If clients fear being judged by their health coach or exercise professional, they are less likely to be honest about their thoughts, feelings and behaviors, and more likely to commit to things just to please you.
 You can explicitly create a non-judgmental environment by stating something like, “There are no failures here, only learning opportunities.
 Nothing you do is inherently bad (even binging on a carton of ice cream) and will only teach us more about what factors might lead you to engage in an unhealthy behavior (such as overeating).

 Reflect and Affirm

 Let clients know that they are being heard by reflecting their thoughts and feelings back to them.
-This helps clear up any potential confusion and let’s clients know that you are trying to understand and value how they feel.
-For example, if a client who dislikes exercise goes into a story about embarrassing experiences he had in high school gym class, you could say, “It sounds like your past experiences have really affected the way you feel about exercising.
+This helps clear up any potential confusion and lets clients know that you are trying to understand and value how they feel.
+For example, if a client who dislikes exercise goes into a story about embarrassing experiences they had in high school gym class, you could say, “It sounds like your past experiences have really affected the way you feel about exercising.
 Does this sound true?”
-This will both clarify your understanding of the client’s feelings and help him recognize thoughts and feelings he has, but may not have paid attention to.
+This will both clarify your understanding of the client’s feelings and help them recognize thoughts and feelings they have but may not have paid attention to.

 Empower